wangxueyuan/learngit/readme.txt

 Git is a version control system.
-Git is free software  distributed under the GPL  大撒旦
+Git is free software  distributed under the GPL
+learning git is funny